Iodine has come up from time to time in articles I’ve shared here, and today I’m going to really dig into why we need it.

 • From ages 9-13 it’s recommended that 120 mcg be consumed every day

-• Pregnant women need more iodine to help that developing baby, roughly 220 mcg daily, while nursing mothers need 290 mcg per day
+• Pregnant women need more iodine to help their developing baby, roughly 220 mcg daily, while nursing mothers need 290 mcg per day

 So how do you get that iodine?